Prostitution in Iran: Nikah mut'ah or Sigheh

-While prostitution is illegal in Iran, the Shiah institution of Nikah mut'ah (temporary marriage, usually called Sigheh in Iran) allows contractual short-term relations between the sexes.
+While prostitution is illegal in Iran, the institution of Nikah mut'ah (temporary marriage, usually called Sigheh in Iran) allows contractual short-term relations between the sexes.
 Usually, a dowry is given to the temporary wife.
-Sigheh can last from 3 days to 99 years (although some Islamic scholars (mujtahids), say that it is impossible to marry a person, as temporary marriage, for a period of time that is longer than the average life-time of a person); it expires automatically without divorce.
-According to a number of scholars and Iranians, Sigheh is being misused as a legal cover for prostitution in Iran.
-Religious people argue that Islamic temporary marriage is different from prostitution for a couple of reasons, including the necessity of iddah in case the couple have sexual intercourse.
-It means that if a woman marries a man in this way and has sex, she has to wait for a certain period of time before marrying again and therefore, a woman cannot marry more than a limited number of times in a year.
-It has been reported that the number of temporary marriages entered into is on the increase.
+Sigheh can last from 3 days to 99 years, though some Ulama say that it is impossible to marry a person, as temporary marriage, for a period of time that is longer than the average life-time of a person.
+The contract expires automatically without divorce once the agreed contracted time has come.